wojciechGaudnik/Capstone/README.md

 ### Project_Overview

 Learning project from CodeCademy.
+This is a project that I've only been doing from node.js.
+I made it out of curiosity how to build API in this technology.
 My goal was to implement backend (node.js with SQLite 3).
 I had tasks and tests, and I had to implement all endpoints and check tests.

 ### Tech_Stack
 * node.js